BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 ```

 ## Send Command and Read Status
-Below some example code on how to send a command to a door or a switch that changes the output status and commands to read the output status of a door.
+Below some example code on how to send a command to a door or a switch that changes the output status, and commands to read the output status of a door.

 Bistable(ON/OFF) output control:
 ```